kulupu/kulupu/README.md

 ## Network Launch

-Currently, you can start your local testnet using the instructions provided below.
-We plan to launch a testnet shortly after, with mainnet immediately after if no issue is found.
+The first launch attempt is on!
+We currently do not provide any official binary release, so please compile the node by yourself, using the instructions below.

+Launch attempt means that it's an experimental launch.
+We relaunch the network when bugs are found.
+Otherwise, the current network becomes the mainnet.

 Substrate contains a variety of features including smart contracts and democracy.
 However, for initial launch of Kulupu, we plan to only enable basic